Debug Logging (v0.6.0 SCM)¶

 Read the JSONL file back into memory:

-from zeroproof.utils.logging import read_jsonl
+from zeroproofml.utils.logging import read_jsonl

 records = read_jsonl("runs/scm_train_metrics.jsonl")

-from zeroproof.utils.logging import jsonl_to_dataframe
+from zeroproofml.utils.logging import jsonl_to_dataframe

 df = jsonl_to_dataframe("runs/scm_train_metrics.jsonl")